Scared of getting ripped off? Don’t want to waste your money? Confused by all the choices? Contact us.

 The size of the ring you buy doesn’t equal the size of your love.
 An expensive ring doesn’t mean you’re more thoughtful.
 You can choose a stunning engagement ring—whether it’s a beautiful 0.9 Carat Round Diamond in a vintage white gold setting or a 2.01 Carat Round Diamond in a white gold halo setting.
 There are plenty of options to get the ring you want for less than what you would expect.

 The thoughtfulness you put into designing a ring for your special someone will be noticed—no matter the carat weight or how large your budget is.
 Taking the time and effort to choose the most beautiful, personalized ring will pay off far more than anything else.

 As expected, the prices for engagement rings differ dramatically.
 You can find a stunning 1 Carat Diamond Ring like this for $5,070 or a beautiful 3 Carat Diamond Ring like this for $25,995.
 According to recent surveys, the average amount spent on an engagement ring in the United States is approximately $5,500.
-This average can vary depending on where you live, as those who reside in more expensive cities like New York City or Los Angeles will likely spend more on a ring than others.
+This average can vary depending on where you live, as those who reside in more expensive cities like New York City (you can check out our NYC guide) or Los Angeles (see our LA review) will likely spend more on a ring than others.

 While it can be interesting to learn about the average amount spent on an engagement ring, remember to stick to your own situation and not get caught up in comparing yourself to others.

 By shopping around with reputable vendors like James Allen and Blue Nile, you can get a sense of the prices for rings that meet your requirements.
 A brick and mortar store will always be more expensive than what you can find online.

 For help in estimating the cost of the engagement ring, try our Diamond Price Calculator.